 We want to ensure that you get all the tools you need to make the best of your time here, to ensure that your research is successful and that you go on to a successful career afterwards.
-If you are successful, we are successful.

 Doing a research degree is also about developing your skills to do the research and to help you launch your career afterwards whether in research or elsewhere.
 There is a national and international expectation now that research students will develop a significant skills set beyond that of their immediate research interest, and our programmes are designed to help you achieve that.